Luew2/Carlsbad/README.md

 - Colors (excluding grayscale colors)
 - Fonts
 - Button Styles
+- Steal full components based on user selection

 The extension displays the extracted elements in an easy-to-use popup and provides functionality to copy color codes, font families, and button CSS styles to your clipboard.

+You can also export the design system to a PDF or import components into Figma and automatically convert html/css components to Figma objecs.

 ## Features